Annual Ryegrass vs Perennial Ryegrass – The Main Differences

 Perennial Ryegrass Key Benefits

 • Great wear tolerance – perennial ryegrass best adapts to coastal regions that experience moderate temperatures throughout the year.
-It boasts the highest wear-tolerance than any other grass in the cool-season segment, which is why it is often used schools, homes, parks, golf course fairways and tees or baseball fields.
+It boasts the highest wear tolerance than any other grass in the cool-season segment, which is why it is often used in schools, homes, parks, golf course fairways, and tees or baseball fields.

-• Establishes rapidly – this high yielding cool-season grass germinates rapidly, and is high yielding with a long growing season.
+• Establishes rapidly – this high-yielding cool-season grass germinates rapidly, and boasts a long growing season.

-• Disease tolerance – perennial ryegrass can enhance wear and disease tolerance to a lawn when mixed with other types of grasses that fall short in those areas.
+• Disease tolerance – perennial ryegrass can enhance wear and disease tolerance in a lawn when mixed with other types of grasses that fall short in those areas.

 When Should You Use Perennial Ryegrass?